Skip to content

 class MyView(StatefulLayoutView):

-subscribed_actions = {"MY_ACTION"} # Only listen for specific actions
+subscribed_actions = {"MY_ACTION"}

-async def update_from_state(self, state):
+async def on_state_changed(self, state):

 self.build_ui()